Nithur-M/work-from-anywhere/software-engineer-jobs.md

 <p>We are building Waku as a public good infrastructure.
 Waku is the messaging layer of Web3.
 It is a decentralized, censorship-resistant, privacy-preserving communication network that enables anyone to send and receive messages without worrying about surveillance or deplatforming.
 We are developing 3 open source implementations of Waku: nwaku, go-waku and js-waku.
 JS-Waku is the TypeScript implementation used in browser and web environments.</p>
 <p>Our main repo is https://github.com/waku-org/js-waku</p>
 <p>We are enabling Ethereum builders to create new projects with a fully decentralized architecture, think dApp to Wallet notifications, NFT marketplaces, censorship-resistant chat, layer-2 and more.</p>
-<p>We are looking for Software Engineers that are passionate about Ethereum, decentralization and developer experience. and who would relish the opportunity to create a first class decentralized machine-to-machine messaging interface and toolkit and bring these new capabilities to Web3 developers!</p>
+<p>We are looking for Software Engineers that are into the Ethereum ecosystem, decentralization and developer experience and who would relish the opportunity to create a first class decentralized machine-to-machine messaging interface and toolkit and bring these new capabilities to Web3 developers!</p>
 <h4>You will:&nbsp;</h4>
 <ul>
 <li>Design, implement and document Waku TypeScript libraries</li>